Sympathetic cooling and squeezing of two co-levitated nanoparticles: Sympathetic Cooling

 To decrease the temperature further, the detection noise could be improved or the pressure could be reduced further.
 The additional force noise would have to be removed before reducing the pressure since white, Gaussian noise sources increase the temperature of the oscillator scaling with $1/\gamma_{0}$ whereas velocity damping only scales with $\sqrt{\gamma_{0}}$.
 Here, we measure a detection noise of $S_{nn} = 3\times10^{-15}$\,m$^{2}$Hz$^{-1}$ which limits the final temperature at a given pressure.
-Previous experiments with single particles in Paul traps have demonstrated detection noise as low as $4\times10^{-20}$\,m$^{2}$Hz$^{-1}$~\cite{Dania2020} with proposals for detection schemes that could potentially reach $\sim 10^{-27}$\,m$^{2}$Hz$^{-1}$ with similar laser parameters to those used in this experiment and a relatively low NA of 0.1 in the detection~\cite{Cerchiari2021}.
-With this detection noise at a pressure of $10^{-8}$\,mbar, velocity damping could reach a phonon occupancy of $\bar{n} = 0.63$ for a single particle.
-Similar temperatures are expected for sympathetic cooling of normal modes.
-Once the ground state has been reached non-classical states of the normal modes could be explored.
+Recent experiments with single particles in Paul traps have demonstrated detection noise as low as $2.9\times10^{-24}$\,m$^{2}$Hz$^{-1}$~\cite{Dania2022}.
+Using a similar detection technique and a numerical aperture (NA) limited by the trap geometry (NA = 0.5) would allow us to reach a minimum occupancy of $\bar{n} \sim 0.5$~\cite{Cerchiari2021} with similar additional optical losses to other experiments~\cite{Magrini2021}.
+In order to remain in the underdamped regime where the theory is valid, the oscillator frequency would have to be increased and the background gas damping would have to be reduced.
+An oscillator at a frequency of $\sim 500$\,Hz and a background pressure of $\sim 10^{-11}$\,mbar would be sufficient provided other noise sources are kept negligible.